Iman Barlow

 She is the former two time Enfusion 54 kg World champion with six successful title defenses, the former WRSA World champion, former Lion Fight Super Bantamweight champion., and the former WPMF World Bantamweight champion.
 She has fought Sofia Olofsson for the World Muaythai Council world title.

 In May 2020, Combat Press ranked her #3 female fighter in the world, while WBC Muaythai ranked her #3 Super Bantamweight in the world in April 2020.

 In 2013 Awakening Fighters voted her Fighter of the Year, Inspirational Fighter of the Year and awarded her the Fight of the Year (vs. Filipa Correia).
 In 2019 WBC Muaythai voted her the Female Fighter of the Year.

-In October 2019, Barlow signed multi fight deal with ONE Championship for the next 24 months.
-She made her promotional debut in March 2022.

 Kickboxing career

 Barlow began kickboxing at a young age, winning the IKF Junior British and European titles at just 9 years of age.